cavo789/blog/blog/2024/06/24/behat-introduction/index.md

 ![Remove the iAmOn method](./images/drop_iamon.png)

-By running `clear ; vendor/bin/behat` again and you'll have the same error for `iShouldBeOn` so remove that function too.
+By running `vendor/bin/behat` again and you'll have the same error for `iShouldBeOn` so remove that function too.

 Run `clear ; vendor/bin/behat` once more and now we'll got a new error: